icpc/ccs-specs/Contest_API.md

 #### Submission capabilities

-To add a submission clients can use the `POST` method on the submissions endpoint or the `PUT` method directly on an object url.
+To add a submission, clients can use the `POST` method on the submissions endpoint or the `PUT` method directly on an object url.
 One of the following [capabilities](#capabilities) is required to add submissions: